Multi-scale Autoregressive Models are Laplacian, Discrete, and Latent Diffusion Models in Disguise: Multi-scale Autoregressive Models as Iterative Refinement Models

 \subsection{Rewriting VAR with iterative refinement}

 We now define VAR as an iterative refinement framework.
-We work in the discrete latent space produced by a VQ-VAE tokeniser: the encoder maps $x$ to a continuous feature $z_e$, which is vector-quantised to an index grid $z^{(0)}$, and the decoder maps quantised latents back to pixels.
-Let $L^{(0)}\in\mathbb{R}^{H_0\times W_0\times d}$ denote the corresponding $d$-channel latent obtained by embedding each index into $\mathbb{R}^d$.
-The multi-scale pyramid is then built by deterministic downscaling of latents, $L^{(k)}=\mathcal{S}_k\!\big(L^{(k-1)}\big)$, and, in the spirit of a Laplacian pyramid, we represent the hierarchy in residuals $R^{(k-1)}=L^{(k-1)}-\mathcal{U}_k\!\big(L^{(k)}\big)$.
-At each level, these residuals are quantised with per-scale codebooks whose entries lie in $\mathbb{R}^d$, and the coarsest latent $L^{(S)}$ is likewise quantised to provide the base of the refinement process.
+We work in the discrete latent space produced by a VQ-VAE tokeniser.
+The encoder maps $x$ to a continuous feature $z_e$, which is vector-quantised to an index grid $z^{(0)}$, and the decoder maps quantised latents back to pixels.